dt-apac-services/training-log-monitoring/4-log-processing.md

 When creating a Dynatrace log processing rule, there are 3 fields to complete :
 1. `Processor name` - Rule name
 2. `Matcher` - Log entries to match
-	- This can be the path to log file or lines based on content or much more.
+	- This can be the path to log file, log lines based on content or much more.
 Examples:
 		-  `log.source="/var/log/sample.log"`
 		- `content="starting network manager"`
 	- This field requires value written in [Dynatrace Search Query Language](https://www.dynatrace.com/support/help/how-to-use-dynatrace/log-monitoring/analyze-log-data/log-viewer#sql)